Frequently Asked Questions

 If you use more than one Mac: If you use more than one Mac, and it's just you that uses it, then you also need just one license per Many Tricks app that you use.
 So if you want to use Witch on all seven of your Macs, go right ahead and do so -- you just need to purchase one license to cover all seven.

-Please note that our licensing is done on the honor system: Many Tricks does not track your usage of our apps.
-Our licenses are installed for all users of a machine by default, so we're simply asking you to do the right thing based on your family's usage of our apps.
+Please note that our licensing is done on the honor system: Many Tricks does not track your usage of our apps or installations of our licenses.
+We simply trust our users to do the right thing.

 To install your license on multiple Macs: Simply copy the license file to each Mac (to its Desktop, for instance) on which you'd like to use the app, and make sure the app is installed on that Mac.
 Then double-click the license file, and the app should open and show you as a licensed user.
 You can then delete the license file from the Desktop, as the app will copy it to the right location.